johnno1962/InjectionIII/README.md

     @ObservedObject var iO = injectionObserver
     #endif
 ```
+You can make all these changes automatically once you've opened a project using the
-If you'd like to execute some code each time your interface is injected use the
+`"Prepare Project"` menu item.
+If you'd like to execute some code each time your interface is injected, use the
 `.onInjection { ... }` modifier instead of .`eraseToAnyView()`.

 ### macOS Injection